-Planetary Sciences 170A1-001 (PTYS/ASTR 170A1-001) Earth - Evolution of a Habitable World Tier-One General Education Course Flandrau Planetarium, TTh 2:00-3:15
+Planetary Sciences 170A1-001 Evolution of a Habitable World Tier-One General Education Course Flandrau Planetarium, TTh 2:00-3:15

-Note: See the strict phone/laptop policy on page 3 below.

 Instructor:

 Dr. Steve Kortenkamp, Department of Planetary Sciences, Kuiper Space Sciences 353.
-See course D2L Content page for TA information, email addresses, study hours, etc.
+See course D2L Content page for TA information, email addresses, student hours, etc.

-Course Objectives:
+Course Objective and Expected Learning Outcomes:

-A student who successfully completes the course will have developed a broad understanding of many fundamental concepts in Earth and space science, together with an appreciation of the discoveries and reasoning that led to this understanding.
-The course is a general education for non-science majors but will involve routine mathematics and technical skills (e.g., algebra, geometry, scientific notation, telescope observing, Excel, light video editing, etc).
+We will examine the origin of the sun, of Earth and the Moon, and of the solar system generally.
+The evolution of Earth as a habitable planet will be explored.
+A student who successfully completes the course will develop a broad understanding of many fundamental concepts in Earth and space science, together with an appreciation of the discoveries and reasoning that led to this understanding.
+The course is a Tier-One general education class for non-science majors but will involve routine mathematics and technical skills (e.g., algebra, geometry, scientific notation, telescope observing, Excel, light video editing, etc).

 Course Components:

 The course will involve in-class participation, homework assignments, exams, and an out-of-class project.
 The schedule of exams and assignment due dates will be announced in class and posted on the class D2L page.
-The final exam will be held on the date/time designated by the registrar, as indicated at registrar.arizona.edu/schedules/finals.htm

 Division of Grade Between Course Components:

 Each student must design their own customized weighting for the different components of the course from the allowed ranges listed below.
 Your total weighting must add up to 100%.
-For most students it is anticipated that about 40% of the grade will be determined by the mid-point of the semester.
-Please use 5% increments.
+For most students it is anticipated that about 40% of the grade will be determined by the midpoint of the semester (8th week).
+Please use 5% increments when selecting your grade.

 5% Mandatory Assignments Example 1 Example 2

 0-15% In-Class Participation Mandatory 5% Mandatory 5%

 0-40% Homework Assignments In-Class 10% In-Class 15%

-0-40% Homework 40% Homework 40%
+0-50% Term Project Homework 35% Homework 40%

-Term Project Term Project 40% Term Project 0%
+0-40% Mid-Term and Final Exams Term Project 50% Term Project 0%

-0-40% Mid-Term and Final Exams Exams 5% Exams 40%
+1000 T. 1 1000 Exams 0% Exams 40%

-4004 Total 100% Total 100%

-100% Total must equal 100%
+100% Total must equal 100% Total 100% Total 100%

 Final Letter Grade:

-The nominal scale shown to the right will be used to determine the final letter grades in the course from the overall cumulative percentage:
+The nominal scale shown to the right will be used to determine the final letter grades in the course .

-A: 90% and higher

-B: 80-89%

-C: 70-79%

-D: 55-69%

-E: below 55%

 General Content of Course:

 - Introductory Tour of the Solar System

 - Largest and Smallest Size and Distance Scales

 - Motions in the Sun-Earth-Moon System

-- Forces and Energy in Context of Solar System
+- Forces and Energy in Context of the Solar System

 - The Spectrum of Light

 - Fission, Fusion, Formation of Elements

 - Radioactivity and Isotopes

 - Impact Cratering

 - Geologic Activity on Earth

 - Earth and the Solar System Through Time

-- The Green House Effect & Climate Change
+- Earth-like planets around other stars

+A: 90% and higher

+B: 80-89%

+C: 70-79%

+D: 55-69%

+E: below 55%

 Course Administration:

 Class is held in the Flandrau Planetarium.